hcsaustrup/inside-nova-pro/Documentation/Software/UBoot.md

 Once booted, the this Linux kernel has [Magic SysRq](https://en.wikipedia.org/wiki/Magic_SysRq_key) enabled on the console.
 You can use this for various things, like rebooting the device without having to power it off.

-To issue a SysRq command, first send a [serial break](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter#Break_condition) (`CTRL-A` in Minicom), followed by a SysRq command, i.e. `b` for forcing an immediate reboot (not recommended).
+To issue a SysRq command, first send a [serial break](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter#Break_condition) (`CTRL-A` `F` in Minicom), followed by a SysRq command, i.e. `b` for forcing an immediate reboot (not recommended).
 The proper SysRq command sequence for safely rebooting the device is `u` for mounting all filesystems read-only, `s` for flushing buffers and syncing filesystems and finally `b` for rebooting.

 ## Misc